supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

     ![Azure portal screenshot showing available databases to backup.
 For the BCDRAOG Always On Availability Group, AutoProtect is set to 'ON'.](images1/E3T3S12.png "Select items to backup")

-    > **Note:** Using AutoProtect backups up the current and future databases on this Always On Availability Group.
+    > **Note:** Using AutoProtect backups the current and future databases on this Always On Availability Group.

     > **Note:** You may also want to backup system databases on each SQL server.